Positive Cases in Schools

 The latest available information is as follows:

-This is the third case identified within this school.
-There is no identified epidemiological link between this positive case and the first case.
-30 individuals within the school setting (0 staff members and 30 students) have been deemed to have been in close contact with the positive case and all have been instructed to self isolate.
+This is the fifth case identified within this school.
+There is no identified epidemiological link between this positive case and the previous cases.
+16 individuals within the school setting (0 staff members and 16 students) have been deemed to have been in close contact with the positive case and all have been instructed to self isolate.

 Individuals who have specific concerns arising from any of this information are asked to contact the relevant Head Teacher.

-Parents are reminded that children and young people with COVID-19 symptoms should not attend school.
+Parents are reminded that children and young people with COVID symptoms should not attend school.
 They should stay at home, self-isolate and call 111.

 Pupils in both the above mentioned schools should continue to attend school as normal if they have not been contacted by the Contact Tracing Bureau.